Kyriosity/read-write/README+/software/QA/README.md

 There were and will be remarkable works done from scratch without allotted proof and validation measures (let alone code reviews and test automation) but robust from the first release.
 This may (and _may not_) happen in localized high-pro teams of responsible individuals but is an exclusion to underline the must-have of __QA__.

-> Writing [quality code](README+/code-quality.md) must be an objective but teams will be uneven, distributed/fluctuating, and stressed.
-Add the human nature to sweep problems under the carpet - quite big and thick in the software.
+> Coding cleanly and qualitatively must be the primary goal, but teams will be uneven, distributed&thinsp;/&thinsp;fluctuating, and stressed.
+Add human nature to sweep problems under the carpet—it is quite big and thick in the software.

-## Preliminary
+## Prerequisites

 Experience in